twitter/cassovary/README.md

 ## Using maven published version of library

-Cassovary is published to maven central with crosspath scala versions 2.10.x.
+Cassovary is published to maven central with crosspath scala versions 2.10.4 and 2.11.5.

 To use with sbt, use: